 - x2 daily followers during the 2 weeks

 - 10,000,000 impressions

 During the two weeks of the campaign, the influencers posted photos mentioning AmEx.
 To emphasize the luxury the influencers get access to with their platinum cards, the company hosted several events, which were covered in Instagram posts, of course.

 Centurion Lounges opening (premium lounge zones in airports), a visit to The Ice Museum in LA before it was opened to the public, and even tickets to a sold-out Broadway show.
 Anything to impress the followers with the life of rich and famous.

-AmEx Social Media VP, Mona Hamouly, shared her thought on the campaign a few months after the launch.
-She noted that the choice of influencers took the big part of the planning and strategizing.
-If you decide to follow AmEx example for your own brand, it makes sense to do some prior research as well.
+AmEx Social Media VP, Mona Hamouly, shared her thoughts on the campaign a few months after the launch.
+She noted that the choice of influencers took a big part in the planning and strategizing.
+If you decide to follow AmEx's example for your own brand, it makes sense to do some prior research as well.
 Choose people who are familiar with the brand, avoid controversial figures, and set clear expectations.
 This will allow you to leave the freedom of expression to the influencers, and help them stay open and honest with their audience.

 Video Fruit + 1 Extremely Cool Blog Post